Veilkrand/ros-markertracker-node/readme.md

 # Marker Tracker ROS node

 Node to detect and estimate pose of ArUCO markers from a subscribed raw image topic from the camera.
+In v2 a ROS Pose with covariance stamped message is also provided.
+Local pose is stamped with the original camera frame stamp.

 ## TODO

 -- Implement blacklist and whitelist for aruco Ids.
 17 is easily confused for 4x4 and background noise -- Finish message implementation
 -- Check real latency and delay.
 For result packages and initial image frames: how long since the capture of the raw image from camera.
+-- Publish stamped pose with covariances with original camera image stamp.
+-- Add original covariances from local ego pose.
 -- Implement full visualization for rviz?
+Not here.
 -- Optimize Aruco classes.
+Include all params for aruco.

 ## Inputs Parameters.
 TODO: Update to latest inputs